alozano-77/AWS-SAA-C02-Course/README.md

   - Generally two times the price.
 - The standby replica cannot be accessed directly unless a fail occurs.
 - Failover is highly available, not fault tolerant.
+- Offers only high availability and minimizes disruptions associated with software updates, backups, and instance type changes not performance improvement or scalability.
+(Don't for exam questions that try to trick you into choosing options that say Multi-AZ can improve performance.)
 - Same region only (others AZ in the VPC).
 - Backups are taken from standby which removes performance impacts.
 - Failover can happen for a number of reasons.